twolfson/if-i-were-to-build-a-startup-web-app/docs/django-react-security-and-architecture.md

 - Building our own security is risky (even if we're picking/choosing from other libraries)
 - Building our own security adds significant time (e.g. building many authentication pages (login, sign up, password reset, password reset confirm, verify email, corresponding email messages) + their interconnectedness)

-I'm going to also skip over solutions like Auth0 because I talk through those in other places in this repo (TODO).

 ## Same domain with proxy
 In this setup, Django and React are hosted on the same domain: